Churashma/sample/README.md

+#Program-1
-Program to check the given arrays are equal or not.
+To check the given arrays are equal or not.

+#Program-2
+To check the given string values are ANAGRAM or not